groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 10.0.10.3 =
+* Added some mobile compatibility for the funnel view.
+Mostly just for basic edits and funnel reporting purposes.
+* Fixed bug where cron was called a private function.

 = 1.0.10.2 =
 * TWEAKED Groundhogg email service no sends email along with sender name + sender email
 * TWEAKED Event quueue locking using semaphore if it exists as a library.